Awareness | Eyes on Trafficking | Free | Law Enforcement | Love146 | News | Resources

 The hotline is available to answer all calls 24 hours a day, 7 days a week, every day of the year.

-PBJ Learning is a leading provider of online human trafficking training, focusing on awareness and prevention education.
-Their interactive Human Trafficking Essentials online course is being used worldwide to educate professionals and individuals how to recognize human trafficking and how to respond to a potential victim.
-Their online human trafficking course is available for use on any web browser (even your mobile phone) at any time.
+PBJ Learning is a leading provider of human trafficking training, focusing on and prevention education.
+Their interactive Human Trafficking Essentials is being used worldwide to educate professionals and individuals how to recognize human trafficking and how to respond to a potential victim.
+Their online is available for use on any web browser (even your mobile phone) at any time.

 More stories like this can be found in your PBJ Learning Knowledge Vault.